Yun Na-rae

 Yun Na-rae (born 24 April 1997) is a South Korean artistic gymnast.
 She won bronze medals in the individual all-around and on the floor exercise at the 2014 Asian Games.
 It is the first medal won by South Korea in Women's artistic individual all-around at the Asian Games.
 After the Asian Games, she competed at the 2014 World Artistic Gymnastics Championships in Nanning, China.
-However, she had watered down routines and didn't qualify to the all-around final.
+However, she had watered down routines and did not qualify to the all-around final.